kovalank/APS/README.md

 # APS
-Automatic Phase Selector using ESP32 and PZEM004T
-The automatic phase selector is a device that automatically control the relay and couples a single-phase load to it.
+Automatic Phase Selector using ESP32 and PZEM004T / Direct measurement The automatic phase selector is a device that automatically control the relay and couples a single-phase load to it.
 This is useful in areas where the power grid is unstable and the phases can often be unbalanced.